compvisia/coconut-lost-to-time/README.md

 [![Coconut Server Download Link](https://img.shields.io/badge/Server-Coconut-white)](https://server.compvisia.com/com/compvisia/coconut/latest/)

-As mentioned you can build Coconut or you can download Coconut via GitHub or via our server.<br>
-If downloaded from our server make sure that you downloaded the **coconut.jar** file.
+As mentioned you can download Coconut via GitHub or via our server.
+Make sure that you downloaded the **coconut.jar** file.<br>
-Simply add the coconut.jar into your libs folder and register it in your ide or include it in your java compile command.

-If all goes as planned you now have successfully added Coconut to your project!
+Simply add the coconut.jar into your libs folder and register it in your ide or include it in your java compile command. you now have successfully added Coconut to your project!

 ## Issues and Pull Request